 - First Input Delay (FID): It is the time taken by a page to become interactive, and the ideal value for this is less than 100 ms.

-- Cumulative Layout Shift (CLS): It is the measure of the visual stability of a page.
+- Cumulative Layout Shift (CLS): It measures the visual stability of a page.
 The recommended measurement of CLS is less than 0.1.

 The core web vitals speed scores may change over time based on the advancements in web technologies.
-The scores are subject to change based on what users perceive as a good web experience.
+In addition, the scores are subject to change based on what users perceive as a good web experience.

 How to Achieve the Perfect WebVitals Score?

-Most SEOs tend to overlook the slow speed of a website as it requires more expertise than changing the title and description of a page.
-Besides, you need a certain level of expertise in technical SEO to achieve the desired results.
+Most SEOs overlook the slow speed of a website as it requires more expertise than changing the title and description of a page.
+Besides, it would be best to have a certain level of expertise in technical SEO to achieve the desired results.

-However, through our research, we have identified that despite these easy fixes, the websites could not achieve the ideal Core WebVitals score.
+However, our research has identified that the websites could not achieve the ideal Core WebVitals score despite these easy fixes.

 This is why:

-- Cache plugins improve site performance and speed up the server response time only when users come back to your site or browse through several pages during the same session.
+- Cache plugins improve site performance and speed up the server response time only when users return to your site or browse through several pages during the same session.
 If the cache expires soon, this advantage will go to waste.

-- If you’re running a CMS, you might need several Plugins or Apps to optimize each resource, and this makes your site even slower.
+- If you’re running a CMS, you might need several Plugins or Apps to optimize each resource, making your site even slower.

-We realized achieving the ideal WebVitals score will be hard if the same web server tries to deliver primary and secondary resources.
+We realized achieving the ideal WebVitals score will be problematic if the same web server tries to deliver primary and secondary resources.

-However, hosting platforms like WP-Engine and AWS come ready with all the features mentioned above.
+However, hosting platforms like WP-Engine and AWS come ready with all the above features.
 Moving forward, choosing such hosting providers will be the key, which means SEO will begin much before you decide on the host.

 Resource Optimization for WebVitals

-Fortunately for you, there are some Google-recommended solutions that can improve your site’s user experience while also improving your ROI.
+Fortunately for you, some Google-recommended solutions can improve your site’s user experience while improving your ROI.

 We’ve used the same techniques to get the perfect WebVitals score for our client.